Although lawns are generally recovering from the recent dry weather, some lawns have bare patches.

 If you live in a part of the country which is often susceptible to periods of dry weather and the lawn often becomes dormant, we would very strongly recommend the inclusion of our Oasis treatment as part of your regular treatment programme.
 Perhaps consider the Enhanced Nutragreen treatment programme, which incorporates this as well other lawn benefits and best of all, a big discount.

 If I have some areas where the lawn recovery is light but not bare, what can be done with this?

 Don’t worry too much about these areas as they will come back.
-The main need for these areas is the removal of dead grass blades and nutrition.
+The main need for these areas are nutrition and the removal of dead grass blades.
 Setting the lawn mower on a low setting will help to suck these dead grasses up.
-Regular feeding is just as important to stimulate grass growth and new shoot production.
+Regular feeding, is just as important to stimulate grass growth and new shoot production.